bagdeabhishek/bagdeabhishek.github.io/index.md

 ## Professional and Educational Background

-I'm working currently with Salesforce as an Associate Member of Technical Staff with the Industries Surveys team.
-You can find my current CV [here](../pdfs/resume.pdf)
+I've worked previously with Salesforce as a Member of Technical Staff with the Industries Surveys team initially and then with Detection and response team as a ML engineer.
+I currently work with Nvidia as ML platform engineer.

 I completed my Masters' in Computer Science and Engineering from Indian Institute of Technology, Bombay in 2019.
 Before that I completed my Bachelors in Engineering from Jawaharlal Nehru Engineering College in Aurangabad, Maharashtra.
 I have completed my schooling from Holy Cross English High School, Aurangabad.